This Is All About The PMP Certification Benefits

 What is Project Management?

-Project management is essential “the application of knowledge, skills, tools, and techniques to project activities to meet project requirements.”
+Project management is essential, “the application of knowledge, skills, tools, and techniques to project activities to meet project requirements.”

 Challenges Posed by Modern Project Management

-The increasing complexity of projects
+1. The increasing complexity of projects

 One thing is the increasing complexity of projects due to transforming industry processes and the emergence of sophisticated project goals.
 As a result, it has become essential for project managers to gain exposure to different aspects of the field.
-An acquaintance with novel concepts in managing affairs would also be necessary for a modern project manager.
+An acquaintance with novel concepts in managing affairs is also necessary for a modern project manager.

-Need for a Common Language for Project Management
+2. Need for a Common Language for Project Management

-The credibility of Project Managers
+3. The credibility of Project Managers

 PMI and Its Role